 How do I start?
 You do not need to go vegan overnight!
 Although that would definitely make a statement, it is too drastic of a change for some people.
 A good way to start is by slowly eliminating animal products out of your diet.

 Can you cook traditional Indian food?
 What about my family recipes?
 Absolutely!
-Check out our recipe page and get some inspiration!
+Check out our recipe page and videos get some inspiration!
 Learn some of Shivani's smart tricks for substiting common animal products.

 Where will I get protein and vitamins?
 Most people's protein intake is much higher than the daily required amount!
 Even high-performing athletes and body builders can be vegan.
 For vitamins and minerals, a diet rich in fruits, vegetables, nuts, seeds, and legumes can provide everything our bodies need.
 However, many vegans opt to take a once per day vegan multivitamin to make sure they don't have any deficiencies.